ionathanch/scraps/README.md

 * cedille.rkt: An abandoned Redex model of Cedille that never made it past syntax.
 * hm.pl: An incomplete Prolog implementation of Hindley-Milner type inference.

-## Miscellaneous Proofs
+## Models
 * IndInd.idr: A demonstration of Idris' inductive–inductive data definitions with a model of a simple dependently-typed language with an intrinsically well-formed environment.
 * IndInd.agda: An attempt at encoding an inductive–inductive type in Agda as a mutual indexed type;
   there appears to be a problem with the elimination principle.
   (See [Constructing Inductive-Inductive Types via Type Erasure](https://eutypes.cs.ru.nl/eutypes_pmwiki/uploads/Main/books-of-abstracts-TYPES2019.pdf#page=20).)
+* DeBruijn.idr: The same language in IndInd, but with de Bruijn indices.
 * IndRec.agda: Inductive–recursive data definitions in practice with the Kipling embedding from [Outrageous but Meaningful Coincidences](https://personal.cis.strath.ac.uk/conor.mcbride/pub/DepRep/DepRep.pdf).
-* DeBruijn.idr: The same language in IndInd, but with de Bruijn indices.
+* CwF.agda, CwFModel.agda: A definition of a category with families in Agda, complete with equalities that must be satisfied, and a model using induction--recursion to define type encodings.
+* Universes.lagda.md: Various ways to model a universe hierarchy.

+## Miscellaneous Proofs

 * NatProps.idr: Proof of 0 ≠ 1 and injectivity of the successor constructor for naturals.
 * Ordinals.idr: A construction of some large ordinals following [Ordinals in Type Theory](http://www.cse.chalmers.se/~coquand/ordinal.ps).
 * Ordinals.ced: The generalization of ordinal trees in an impredicative setting is not well-founded.